-The changes included in this submittal are substantively the same as EPA's Tailoring Rule.
-The Kansas rules have been formatted to conform to Kansas's rule drafting standards, but in substantive content the rules that address the Tailoring Rule provisions are the same as the federal rules.
-As part of its review of the Kansas submittal, EPA performed a line-by-line review of Kansas's proposed changes to its regulations and has preliminarily determined that they are consistent with the Tailoring Rule.
-These changes to Kansas's regulations are also consistent with section 110 of the CAA because they are incorporating GHGs for regulation in the Kansas SIP.
+part of its review of the Virginia submittal, EPA performed a line-by-line review of Virginia's proposed revision and has preliminarily determined that they are consistent with the Tailoring Rule.
+These changes to Virginia's regulations are also consistent with section 110 of the CAA because they are incorporating GHGs for regulation in the Virginia SIP.